bobdry/illus/about.md

     <div class="chat">
     <h1>About me</h1>
     <hr class="order-hr">
     <p>Wolverine #1 came out in 1988.
 I was 11.
-We were moving from Greensboro to Lumberton and my mom needed something to keep me entertained on trips back and forth during the move.
+We were moving from Greensboro to Lumberton and my mom needed something to keep me entertained on the trips back and forth.
 John Buscema&rsquo;s art did a really good job.</p>
-    <p class="mt-4">I started reading comics and drawing for real back then.
+    <p class="mt-4">I started reading comics and drawing for real way back then.
 Went to design school, worked for a printer, an ad agency, a couple of universities, a bank and some tech companies.
 All the while, I kept drawing.</p>
     <p class="mt-4">I&rsquo;ve drawn for The Izaak Walton League, Nature&rsquo;s Delight, Campbell Magazine, Corona and Modelo Beers, and a few others.
 My style is fun and expressive.
 I start with blue lines, then inks and then digital or analog colors.
-Client pitch, take a different approach &ndash; let one of my illustrations capture people&rsquo;s attention :)</p>
+My client pitch, take a different approach &ndash; let one of my illustrations capture people&rsquo;s attention :)</p>
     <p class="mt-4">Inspiration comes from the people in my life &ndash; how we get along and how we don&rsquo;t.
 I&rsquo;m a kid of the 80&rsquo;s so cartoons, comics, and movies had me dreaming big long before the age of the Internet.
-When I wake up in the morning I like a cup of coffee and a seat at the drafting table.
+When I wake up in the morning I like a tall cup of coffee and a seat at the drafting table.
 Mind and hand, let the drawing flow.</p>
     </div>
   </div>
 </div>